+a.
+Location

+b.
+Cost

+c.
+Schedule (to accommodate my schedule) (d.)
+Availability (when the course was available to be taken)

+e.
+Other(Please specify)

-provide some feedback on our program so we may evaluate our strengths and areas we can grow.
-What was the primary reason that you chose to take Driver's Ed with CCRI? a.
-Location b.
-Cost c.
-Schedule (to accommodate my schedule) d.
-Availability (when the course was available to be taken) e.
-Other (Please specify) Do you feel this class has prepared you with the information needed to be a safe, defensive, and courteous driver? a.
-Yesb.
-Noc.
-I feel somewhat prepared.d.
+e.
+Other (Flease specify)

+Do you feel this class has prepared you with the information needed to be a safe, defensive, and courteous driver?

+(a.)
+Yes

+b.
+No

+c.
+I feel somewhat prepared.

+d.
 I feel prepared but wanted to learn more.

-Did your instructor(s) present information clearly and in an interesting manner? a Yes b.
-No c.
-Sometimes Was the pace of the course adequate?
-Yes, the pace was just right. b.
-The pace was too slow. c.
+Did your instructor(s) present information clearly and in an interesting manner?

+(a.)
+Yes

+b.
+No

+c.
+Sometimes

+Was the pace of the course adequate?

+a.)
+Yes, the pace was just right.

+b.
+The pace was too slow.

+c.
 The pace was too fast.

-Was there any topic you feel should have been covered more in depth? a.
-Yes, b.
-No Was there anything on the final examination or Permit test that you felt was not covered adequately a.
-Yes, b.
-No.) Any suggestions for improvements?
-Any compliments /positives you would like to shore?
+Was there any topic you feel should have been covered more in depth?

+a.
+Yes,

+(b.)
+No.

+Any suggestions for improvements?